teuben/teunix/Install/kde6.md

 My KDE setup.
 See also more details in the various Linux*md installation notes.

-Typically my desktop has:
+Typically my KDE desktop has the following features added/changed:

-- KDE
 - focus follows mouse with auto-raise
 - single click opens files and directories
-- [ put application menu top left ]
+- add application menu on top left
 - kdeconnect for the phone
 - krunner for desktop/browser searching (needs plugin per browser)
 - 2H x 2V virtual desktops, single activity